Inclusive Education Teacher

 The College invites applications for a full time Inclusive Education Teacher to work predominately within our Middle and Senior Schools (Years 7 – 12).
 The Inclusive Education Teacher will work alongside classroom teachers and Learning Enrichment Teams to support students with diverse learning needs, so they can reach their full potential.

 The successful applicant will have appropriate qualifications and experience.
 Applicants must be supportive of the Christian ethos of the College and committed team players who are keen to contribute to the ongoing development of a busy and growing school.

-Applications should be forwarded via email only by 4:00 pm on Monday 12 October 2020.
-Applications should include a cover letter briefly addressing the person specification and a resume, which includes the contact details of at least three referees (one of which must be your most recent Head of School).
+Applications should be forwarded via email only by 11 October 2022.
+Applications should include a cover letter briefly addressing the person specification and a resume, which includes the contact details of at least three referees (one of which should be your most recent Head of School/Principal).

 TRT Relief Teachers

 If you would like to join the College as a relief teacher please complete the form below.

 To be appointed as a relief teacher you must hold a current SA Teacher’s Registration, Responding to Risks of Harm, Abuse and Neglect (RRHAN) Certificate and First Aid qualifications

 St Martins values and encourages the active participation of a range of people from within the school community in the life of the College.
 We believe that volunteers can make a significant contribution to the College community by giving their time and sharing their skills and expertise.
 Volunteers often have a broad range of interests and abilities that complement school programs and so provide a wider range of interactions and experiences for students.